780APM/780APM/README.md

 ===================================================================================================================================

 💻 Full Stack Developer | Linux Enthusiast | Competitive Gamer | Experienced in Startups, Finance, and Logistics
-With 2+ years of experience in full-stack development, I specialize in building scalable solutions across the entire technology stack.
+With 4 years of experience in full-stack development, I specialize in building scalable solutions across the entire technology stack.
 My expertise includes API integration, JSON handling, and a strong grasp of Python and web development technologies.
 I bring hands-on experience from startups, financial services, and shipping and logistics industries.
 As a Linux user and competitive gamer, I thrive in high-pressure environments and am constantly improving my skills through LeetCode challenges and low-level systems exploration.

 * 🌍  I'm based in the South East of England.
 * 🖥️  See my portfolio at [This website address!](https://780apm.github.io/MorgansPortfolio.github.io/)
-* 🧠  I'm learning CSS / HTML5, Python Frameworks, bespoke APIs & Daily LeetCode problems!
+* 🧠  I'm learning CSS / HTML5, Python Frameworks, bespoke APIs & C/C++ 3D Graphics!
 * 🤝  I'm open to collaborating on Machine learning, Web Devlopment, AWS / Azure.

 ### 🔧 Technical Expertise